wkolowski/Type-Theory-Wishlist/README.md

   | i1 => q j
 ```

-Consider this higher-inductive definition of a set, in the sense of a collection of things of type `A`.
+Consider this higher-inductive definition of a set, in the sense of a collection of things of the same type.
 This type has three point constructors (including one with additional computation rules) and three path constructors (including a two-dimensional one).

 The constructor `in` can be used to construct a singleton set (which is an embedding of `A` in `Set`, hence the name), `id` is the empty set (which is the `id`entity of set union, hence the name) and `union` denotes set union.
 The additional computation rules of `union` guarantee that it is associative and that its neutral element is the empty set `id`.